 Example: The volume of an ideal gas is directly proportional to the absolute temperature of the gas (Charles’ Law).

 disaccharide – A disaccharide is a carbohydrate that is formed when two monosaccharides are joined together and a molecule of water is removed from the structure.

 Examples: Lactose is a disaccharide formed from the combination of galactose and glucose.
 Sucrose is a disaccharide formed from the combination of glucose and fructose.

 displacement reaction – A displacement reaction is a type of reaction where part of one reactant is replaced by another reactant.
+There are also called replacement reactions.
 Single displacement reactions are reactions where one reactant replaces part of the other.

 AB + C → AC + B

 Double displacement reactions are reactions where part of one reactant is replaced by part of another reactant.

 disproportionation – Disproportionation is a chemical reaction, typically a redox reaction, where a molecule is transformed into two or more dissimilar products.
 Disproportionation reactions follow the form: